A conversation with Josh Clark (part 1)

 Others, however, enjoy cultivating a sustained expertise on a very specific field over time, following that niche as it evolves.
 Those people are important collaborators with generalists like me.
 I’ve found that teams that have both are powerful.
 The generalists help to connect the specialists and to build the bridges among interactions and platforms that I mentioned earlier.

-Stay tuned for the second part of our chat with Josh Clark, coming next week!
+Here you can read the second part of our chat with Josh Clark!

 In the meantime you can check out the website we built for the event and read more about the contents of the workshop.